Gulf of Gorgan: Potential causes and consequences of drying

+Proposed solutions

 Several solutions have been proposed to mitigate the drying.
 Afforestation has been suggested, although concerns about its high cost have also been raised.
 Another proposal involves allowing the natural growth of native salt-tolerant plants to help prevent dust dispersion.
 Other suggested measures include pumping water into the bay and dredging.

-Significant progress has reportedly been made regarding the effectiveness of dredging the Ashuradeh channel and the feasibility of transferring water from the Caspian Sea to Gorgan Bay and Miankaleh Lagoon.
+In 2022, the Iranian government dredged the Ashuradeh channel in order to transfer water from the Caspian Sea to Gorgan Bay and Miankaleh Lagoon.
+When the channel opened in 2023, the water level in Gorgan Bay rose by 40 cm.
+Salicornia plants were added to neighboring dikes to prevent micro-scale dust storms.
+However, falling water levels in the Caspian Sea may necessitate water pumping in the future.